 Results of the work done

-About 25,000 tonne of rice straw was recycled back into the soil under the project.
+About 25,000 tonnes of rice straw was recycled back into the soil under the project.
 This led to avoidance of environmental impacts on local, regional and global scales.
 Nutrient savings were worth more than INR 1 crore.
 This also improved farmer’s resilience to adverse impacts of climate change due to water conservation, improved farm biodiversity, and resilience of crops to extreme climatic events.

 These results show that the problem of stubble burning can be tackled while making farming more sustainable and economically beneficial to farmers.
 Based on the findings and learnings of the pilot intervention, CII gave its recommendations to the PMO recently.